ROMDEMBELE/MyCV/README.md

        fun <Type>ToInt(type: <Type>): Int = ...
        ```

-    2. Declare new Dao (CRUD???) & Add it to the Database
+    2. Declare new Dao & Add it to the Database
        ```
        @Dao
        interface <ModelName>Dao { }